sebproell/4C/doc/documentation/src/analysis_guide/preprocessing.rst

 There are not so many means to create a valid input file.
 At this point, we know of the following different ways to create an input file.
 In general, you'll have two options:

 #.
-Either you create the input file in |FOURC|'s native format directly,
+Either you create the input file in |FOURC|'s native yaml format directly,
 #. or you create an input file in a general binary format for finite element information, called ``Exodus II``, develeloped by `Sandia National Laboratories
    <https://www.sandia.gov/files/cubit/15.8/help_manual/WebHelp/finite_element_model/exodus/exodus2_file_specification.htm>`_.
    This can be read into |FOURC| via its input file.